python-microservices/pyms/docs/index.md

 ## Motivation

-When we started to create microservice with no idea, we were looking for tutorials, guides, best practices, but we found nothing to create professional projects.
+When we started to create a microservice with no previous knowledge, we started looking for tutorials, guides, best practices, but we found nothing to create professional projects.
 Most articles say:

 - "Install flask"